 The Boarding Co-ordinator provides direct accountability for Boarding Home parents and assistants for the overall quality of the boarding program in OMF.
 In addition, there is in place an Advocate for all Boarding Homes – this is a person based locally, not a member of the boarding team, known to students in the boarding home and available to them if they wish to raise concerns in confidence about any aspect of the boarding home life.

-OMF works with the US-based Child Safety and Protection network (CSPN), UK’s Church Child Protection Advisory Service (CCPAS) and others to access specialist training, up to date resources and policy development in international best practices.
+OMF works with the US-based Child Safety and Protection Network (CSPN), UK's Thirtyone:eight and others to access specialist training, up to date resources and policy development in international best practices.

 Within OMF protocol, policy, procedures and training for child safety and protection have progressed and improved greatly.
 OMF is committed to continue to review, grow and develop in this area.